ishapiro/diamonds/README.md

 - Authentication (via username/password or public API key)
 - Retrieval of data from the CDR or Call Tracking APIs
 - Creation of Pivot Tables and Calculated fields based on the data
-- Graphing the selected data and producing dashboard
+- Graphing the selected data and producing a dashboard

 This code is implemented as a standalone Google script.
 Standalone Google scripts are stored in Google Drive accounts.
 The GAPPS project "node-google-apps-script" is used to extract the